Zeo312/nine-shows-deployment/README.md

 <br>Example response: http://codingchallenge.nine.com.au/sample_response.json

-If invalid JSON is sent, a JSON response with HTTP status 400 Bad Request, and with an "error" key containing the string "Could not decode request".
+If invalid JSON is sent, a JSON response with HTTP status 400 Bad Request, and with an "error" key containing the string "Could not decode request" is returned.
 For example:

 {
     "error": "Could not decode request: JSON parsing failed"